RadostinGeorgiev/Sweet-Dreams/README.md

 - **Reactions & Rating**: Like/Dislike with rating calculation functionality with dynamic visual feedback
 - **Comment Threads**: Real-time comment updates tied to each post/recipe
 - **Image Uploads**: Firebase Storage integration
+- **Protected data**: Protected routes & data only for registered users

 ### 🔓 Public (Available to All Users)